Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Dynamical system of gravity: 1st formulation

 where the matrix $\mathcal{A}$ is

-As long as the matrix $\mathcal{A}$ is non-degenerate, it is possible to find $R'=R'(x,y,\Omega,q,p),\,X'=X'(x,y,\Omega,q,p)$, and hence $g_1=g_1(x,y,\Omega,q,p),\,g_2=g_2(x,y,\Omega,q,p)$ by solving the system \eqref{find_R'_X'}.
+As long as the matrix $\mathcal{A}$ is non-degenerate, it is possible to find $R'=R'(x,y,q,p,\Omega,K),\,X'=X'(x,y,q,p,\Omega,K)$, and hence $g_1=g_1(x,y,q,p,\Omega,K),\,g_2=g_2(x,y,q,p,\Omega,K)$ by solving the system \eqref{find_R'_X'}.
 This allows obtaining an autonomous dynamical system.

-The success of this procedure depends on two crucial steps: \begin{itemize} \item First, it should be possible to explicitly solve for $R=R(x,y,q,p)$ from Eq.\eqref{R}. \item Provided that the above condition is possible, the matrix \eqref{A} should be non-degenerate so that it is possible to solve for $R'=R'(x,y,\Omega,q,p),\,X'=X'(x,y,\Omega,q,p)$. \end{itemize} The problem is that either or both of these conditions are violated in many of the physically interesting models of the $f(R,\phi,X)$ class, which renders the above procedure rather useless to investigate the phase space of the respective models.
+Provided the dynamical system \eqref{DS_reduced} is regular, the success of this formulation still depends on two crucial steps: \begin{itemize} \item First, it should be possible to explicitly solve for $R=R(x,y,q,p)$ from Eq.\eqref{R}. \item Provided that the above condition is possible, the matrix \eqref{A} should be non-degenerate so that it is possible to solve for $R'=R'(x,y,q,p,\Omega,K),\,X'=X'(x,y,q,p,\Omega,K)$. \end{itemize} The problem is that either or both of these conditions are violated in many of the physically interesting models of the $f(R,\phi,X)$ class, which renders the above procedure rather useless to investigate the phase space of the respective models.